-I was asked to do a trip report of our dive trip to Nootka Sound for my new dive club newsletter.
-I’m not through writing about Japan and the National Parks road trip yet but this will serve as a good blog post in the interim!
+I’m not through writing about Japan and our road trip yet but I was asked to do a trip report of our dive trip to Nootka Sound for my new dive club newsletter so this will serve as a good blog post in the interim.

 There were four of us from Marker Buoy; Carl Baird, Bruce Brown, Ken Gatherum and myself – so new to the group that this was one of the first outings I had seen posted.
 We had met the day before to load up the truck with our gear (at least 15 tanks and I don’t know how many cameras plus bags and suitcases) before starting the long drive north.
 Tahsis is on the wild west coast of Vancouver Island, not such a bad trek as the crow flies but our route took us through Tsawwassen ferry terminal, by boat to Nanaimo, up island to Campbell River then east to Gold River where both the pavement and the cell phone towers ran out.
 I had plenty of time to get to know my new friends and we finally pulled up at Tahtsa Dive Charters HQ around 6 PM, tired and hungry.